CathedralCode/Builder/README.md

 Some usfull string tools called static or on object:

-- replace last ovvurance of search with replace string
+- replace last occurrence of search with replace string
 - check if str contains
 - append
 - prepend